Shamidinoff/LOAN__JavaScript_project/README.md

-#The project created in OOP style
+##The project was created in OOP style

 // gulp build-prod-js --- command for the deploy